 In the days of big studios, big budgets and analog equipment, it was often the case that the roles of mixing engineers and producers were exclusive.

-The mixing engineer would be responsible for mixing the music (which sometimes included recording the music, though not always).
+The mixing engineer would be responsible for mixing the music (their jobs often included recording the music, though not always).
 This often meant taking instruction from the artists and producer(s) to achieve the intended creative results.
 However, the mixer's job was to ensure the technicalities of balancing levels, automating, applying proper processing and effects, etc., were done properly.

 On the other hand, the producer was responsible for developing and executing the creative direction of the music.
 Producers worked on getting the best performances from the artists, helped shape the arrangement and musical tone of the music, and directed the mixing engineer to mix in a way that would allow for the achievement of the sonic goal.
 In other words, they were in charge of producing the product (the recorded song/asset).